kusti8/proton-native/docs/component_APIs/area_props.md

 ## strokeOpacity

 The opacity of the stroke (between 0 and 1).
-Gets multiplied with the stroke colors alpha value.
+Gets multiplied with the stroke color's alpha value.

+**Ignored when using gradients**

 | **Type**                      | **Required** | **Default** |
 | ----------------------------- | ------------ | ----------- |